faenrandir/a_careful_examination/content/documents/polygamy/denials/brotherton-irony.md

 ### Background

-Sometime early in 1842 (or possibly [in late 1841](https://www.millennialstar.org/who-was-john-mcilwrick/)), Martha Brotherton was, according to {{ link(text="the affidavit that would be published in mid 1842", path="/martha-brotherton-affidavit/") }}, propositioned for marriage by Brigham Young.
+Sometime early in 1842 (or possibly [in late 1841](https://www.millennialstar.org/who-was-john-mcilwrick/)), Martha Brotherton was, according to [the affidavit that would be published in mid 1842](/martha-brotherton-affidavit/), propositioned for marriage by Brigham Young.

 The affidavit laid out the series of events leading up to and comprising the proposition.
 The following key points are made: